Italy travel advice

 - closely monitor volcanic activity levels through local media and official sources

 - ensure that you’re well informed about conditions that may pose a hazard

 Dial 112 for emergency assistance.

 Rome - Embassy of Canada

 Albania, Malta, San Marino

 Milan - Consulate of Canada

-For emergency assistance after hours, call the Embassy of Canada in Rome and follow the instructions.
-You may also place a collect call to the Emergency Watch and Response Centre in Ottawa at 613-996-8885.
+For emergency consular assistance, call the Embassy of Canada in Rome and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.